 Required Notice To End a Month-to-Month Rental in Delaware

-Delaware requires written notice to end a month-to-month lease.
+Delaware requires written notice for ending a month-to-month lease.

 Required Notice To Raise the Rent on a Delaware Month-to-Month Lease

-Delaware requires that notice of any substantial changes in lease terms, including rental increases, be delivered in writing, with at least 60 days of advance notice.
+Delaware requires at least 60 days of advance notice before any substantial changes in lease terms, including rental increases.
+Notice must be delivered in writing.

 Eviction in Delaware Month-to-Month Rentals

-Delaware tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Delaware tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Delaware typically take one to three months.

 For more information on the eviction process in Delaware, click here.